 Work placement schemes

-Find out which firms offer work placements by using our Training contract search and keep track of approaching deadlines on our Work placement deadlines page.
+Find out which firms offer work placements (also known as vacation schemes) by using our Training contract search and keep track of approaching deadlines on our Work placement deadlines page.

 John Turner attended a summer work placement scheme at national firm Mills & Reeve.
 “The work I did was real work,” he recalls.
 “You’ll get a flavour of whether law is a career for you.
 I actually got the opportunity to draft a letter to a client.
 It wasn’t on a major deal, but it was something the client needed to know.
 Popping it in an envelope, I felt I’d played a part.”

 Work placement schemes are usually rotational, in that you’ll probably spend your two weeks in two to four different departments.
 During that time, you’re likely to be engaged in a variety of tasks.
 Interns at corporate US firm Skadden, for example, are asked to do background reading into specific legal practices, attend training presentations and even partake in conference calls or meetings with lawyers from other firms.

 John was offered a training contract interview on the grounds of his performance during his placement.
 Explaining how important the work placement scheme is, John says: “The application process for training contracts is long and hard.
 The thing about a two-week placement is that you can get a flavour of what a firm is like.
 It was absolutely great.
 I’m too cynical to wax lyrical about something I don’t believe in.
 I know it’s good.”